Mushymato/HaveMoreKids/author-guide.md

 - `daysUntilBirth`: Required argument, number of days until child birth happens.
 Setting 0 here means it happens tonight.
 - `childId`: Optional specific unique child, ignored if the child does not exist or had already been taken.
 Use `Any` to skip this argument.
 - `spouse`: Optional specific spouse, only do the action if the spouse matches.
 Use `Any` to skip this argument.
+For player couples or solo adoption, use `Player`.
 - `message`: Optional HUD message that appear when child birth is successfully set.
 Can use translation key or LocalizedText.

 This trigger action causes guarenteed child birth event to occur this night, or a night in the future, as long as normal can have kids rules pass (NPC.canGetPregnant).